 Work is conducted on the basis of freely agreed and documented terms of employment

-All workers - whether permanent, fixed term, or casual - are provided with employment documents that are freely agreed to and respect employees’ legal and contractual rights.
+All employees - whether permanent, fixed term, or casual - are provided with employment documents that are freely agreed to and respect employees’ legal and contractual rights.

-All workers are free to exercise their right to form and/or join trade unions or to refrain from doing so, and to bargain collectively
+All employees are free to exercise their right to form and/or join trade unions or to refrain from doing so, and to bargain collectively

-The rights of workers to freedom of association and collective bargaining are recognized and respected.
-Workers are not intimidated or harassed in the exercise of their right to join or refrain from joining any organization.
+The rights of employees to freedom of association and collective bargaining are recognised and respected.
+Employees are not intimidated or harassed in the exercise of their right to join or refrain from joining any organisation.